microsoft/fluentui/apps/upgrade-v8-v9/README.md

 ## Motivation

-React Fluent UI v9 provides a signficantly improved set of components, composition and deployment features, and a modern design language for styling and theming.
+Fluent UI React v9 provides a significantly improved set of components, composition and deployment features, and a modern design language for styling and theming.

 Some reasons to upgrade to v9: